HITS-MCM/tauRAMD/README.md

 _This open source software code was developed in part in the Human Brain Project, funded from the European Union’s Horizon 2020  Framework Programme for Research and Innovation under Specific Grant Agreements  No. 785907 (Human Brain Project  SGA2)._

 ## Ligand_swap_out
-A set of scripts that help to swap out ligands in a protein-ligand comples
+A set of scripts that helps to swap out ligands in a protein-ligand comples

 ## tauRAMD-v2.py